How much is your life worth?

-The Nazi’s killed thousands in the name of medical science but, aside from understanding the effects of high altitude and hypothermia, the work of Mengele and others didn’t really add anything substantial to clinical medicine.
+The Nazi’s killed thousands in the name of medical science but, aside from understanding the effects of high altitude and hypothermia, the work of Mengele and others didn’t add anything substantial to clinical medicine.
 It did, however, bring about the institution of the Nuremberg Code and the Helsinki Declaration.

-This, sadly, isn’t the only example of ‘Guinea Pigging’ in Medicine.
+Sadly, the holocaust is hardly the the only example of ‘Guinea Pigging’ in Medicine.

 The Tuskegee Study in 1932 by the U.S. Public Health Service sought to track the natural progression of untreated syphilis in 600 poor, illiterate, male sharecroppers in Alabama.
 They were told they were receiving free healthcare, meals, and burial insurance but didn’t receive any penicillin.
 The study continued until 1972!
 Besides the study subjects, their wives contracted the disease, and many children were born with congenital syphilis.
 The US administration publicly apologised for both experiments.

 Gynaecology: J. Marion Sims is widely acknowledged as the founder of modern surgical gynaecology for his pioneering efforts in the surgical closure of the vesicovaginal fistulas (which remain a major health issue in developing countries).
 He performed surgeries without anaesthesia on enslaved women, including 30 times in one woman with a particularly ‘difficult’ recurrent fistula.
 He too has gone down in medical folklore through the Sims’ speculum, Sims’ position, and Sims’ catheter.